fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

       - ops, addressing, runtime-sized memory traffic, neuron-state traffic
       - forward inference only; analytical estimate, not hardware simulation
     * - ``estimate_neuromc_runtime_energy``
-      - more complete runtime energy for forward, backward, and optimizer stages
+      - runtime energy for forward, backward, and optimizer stages
       - compute and memory under NeuroMC-like mapping rules
-      - exact only for the supported fragment set and stage semantics
+      - covers only supported fragments and stage semantics
     * - ``estimate_spikesim_energy``
       - SpikeSim-style Conv2d accelerator estimate
       - Conv2d stage energy with SpikeSim coefficients
       - only for supported Conv2d inference stages; not a general full-model energy estimator

-The most important rule is: do not compare absolute numbers across different estimators as if they shared the same hardware assumptions.
-Each estimator uses its own cost regime and modeling scope.
+The four estimators use different cost regimes and hardware assumptions.
+Do not compare their absolute values.

 Every report exposes ``model_info`` with a stable model ID, sources, technology, precision, scope, and fidelity. ``config`` (``memory_config`` for NeuroMC) records the actual cost configuration. ``paper`` and ``reference-code`` identify upstream parity, ``source-aligned`` identifies an upstream-cost runtime adapter, and ``spikingjelly-defined`` identifies a formula specified by this project.
+Report the estimator, execution stages, cost configuration, input type, and sparsity.

 Simple Runtime Energy
 ---------------------

-``estimate_simple_energy`` is the simplest high-level estimator.
-It runs one real forward pass and converts runtime MAC, AC, and logical neuromorphic-memory byte counts into energy using three explicit costs:
-``MAC * E_MAC + AC * E_AC + bytes * E_memory``.
+``estimate_simple_energy`` runs one forward pass and converts runtime counts with ``MAC * E_MAC + AC * E_AC + bytes * E_memory``.

-Its intended use is normalized comparison, for example:

-* comparing two architectures under the same cost regime;
-* comparing spike-driven and dense execution under the same runtime workload;
-* reporting a transparent compute-versus-memory energy breakdown;
-* applying the FP32, FP16, or INT8 arithmetic presets.

-Its boundary is equally important:
+Its main assumptions are:

 * ``NeuromorphicMemoryAccessCounter`` independently counts weights and biases that are actually used, plus one read and one write per timestep for persistent